fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Moses returned to Mount Sinai with the seventy elders and there he communicated with Allah.
 The elders heard Moses speaking with his Lord.
 (Allah spoke to Moses directly.)
 This was, perhaps, the last miracle that they would see, and it was hoped that it would be sufficient enough to convey the religion to their hearts forever.
 However, the seventy elite who heard the miracle were dissatisfied.

     They said to Moses: "0 Moses!
-We shall never believe in you till we see Allah plainly. " Quran Ayah 2:35
+We shall never believe in you till we see Allah plainly. " Quran, surah Al-Bakarah (The Cow) 2:35

 Despite witnessing the speech between them, they refuse to believe until they see God with their own eyes, so as punishment, a thunderbolt kills them.
 Musa prays for their forgiveness, and they are resurrected.
 They return to camp and set up a tent dedicated to worshiping God, as Harun had taught them from the Torah.
 They resume their journey towards the Promised Land.

     And Moses chose out of his people seventy (of the best) men for Our appointed time and place of meeting, and when they were seized with a violent earthquake, he said: "0 my Lord, if it had been Your Will, You could have destroyed them and me before; would You destroy us for the deeds of the foolish ones among us?
 It is only Your Trial by which You lead astray whom You will, and keep guided whom You will.
 You are our Wali (Protector), so forgive us and have Mercy on us, for You are the Best of Those who forgive.
 And ordain for us good in this world, and in the Hereafter.
 Certainly we have turned unto You."
-    Quran Ayah 7:155
+    Quran, surah Al-Araaf (The Heights) 7:155

 <details><summary>